Skip to Initiative on Catholic Social Thought and Public Life Full Site Menu Skip to main content

 E.J.
 Dionne

 E.J.
-Dionne is a professor at Georgetown University’s McCourt School of Public Policy, a columnist at the Washington Post, and a senior fellow at the Brookings Institution.
+Dionne is a professor at Georgetown University’s McCourt School of Public Policy, a contributing columnist for the New York Times, and a senior fellow at the Brookings Institution.
 He is the author of Why Americans Hate Politics (2004) and Our Divided Political Heart (2012), among other titles.

 Kerry Robinson (C’88)